 - The length of your URL isn’t really a factor in this.
 We do recommend to keep your URLs as short as possible.
 It’s not that Google doesn’t like lengthy URLs, but shorter URLs are most probably more focused.
-Keep in mind to use a logical structure in your URL, as Google bolds the keyword used in search, even in the URL:
+Keep in mind that if you use breadcrumbs on your site, like we do, these could appear instead of the full URL:

-This snippet also shows that length isn’t that much of an issue: Google will show what they think is important for that visitor.
-Keep in mind that meta titles and descriptions are cut off at 512 pixels, and so is your URL – as you can see above.
+- Length isn’t that much of an issue: Google will show what they think is important for that visitor.
+Keep in mind that meta titles and descriptions are cut off at 512 pixels, and so is your URL.

 - Don’t use underscores, as these connect the words and make them into one.
 Dashes are preferred.